 Also think about moldings and drywall.
 Both of these items can be destroyed by a bored dog.

-Unless the sole purpose of your dog room is a safe place for your dog, storage is a common request when designing the room.
+Unless the sole purpose of your dog room is a safe place for your dog, storage is a common request when designing a dog room.
 But before you start buying cabinets, make a list of all your dog’s stuff.
-This should include items like food, leashes, toys, grooming tools, towels, etc. Basically everything you use for your dog.
+This should include items like food, leashes, toys, grooming tools, towels, etc. Basically, everything you use for your dog.
 Once you have your list you can start thinking about the best way to store them.

-To keep food fresh and also to keep your dogs out of it make sure their food is enclosed in an airtight bin.
-Many people use under the cabinet trash bins (new of course), but you would be better off replacing the bin with something that is sealable.
+To keep food fresh and also to keep your dog out of it make sure their food is enclosed in an airtight bin.
+Many people use under the cabinet trash bins (new of course), but you would be better off replacing the bin with something that is seal-able.

 If you want to allow your dog access to their toys, a low shelf with a basket will work for their storage.
 Just keep in mind that while a decorative basket will look nice, a destructive dog might decide to turn it into a chew toy.
 Another option is to use bins behind closed doors.

 For items that are used every-day, like leashes and waste bags, simple hooks and shelving work well to store these items.
 In the picture below, this homeowner incorporated easy access storage solutions to make getting out the door fast.
 The resulting look is clean and simple.

 The hooks over the bath not only offer a place for the dog’s leash, but also a place to hang wet towels.